gl1tterbomb/gl1tterbomb/README.md

-☆ Dramas.
-You can talk about it, but please don't drag me into one unless its serious ig. fy; If you have issues with me or my friends, talk to us instead of trying to cause a huge problem or block us.
+☆ Drama?.
+You can talk about it, but please don't drag me into one unless its something serious. fy; If you have issues with me or my friends, talk to us instead of trying to cause a huge problem or block us.
 Simple as that.
 I’m tired of dealing with these types of people🥹

 ![image_alt](https://github.com/metaleaterr/metaleaterr/blob/4d4082f1cca119e035dd80fd18f28f5e1f6d71df/Green%20lantern%20and%20green%20arrow.jpeg)